How to Use Panning

 6. Pan Affected Source Opposite Of The Dry Source For Extra Stereo Width

 These are methods we take advantage of on a regular basis.
-Even with just one guitar part, you’ll be able to create a variety of widths with an easy combination of panning the guitar from close to the center to 100% left or right if there’s an affected and slightly version of that very same guitar panned opposite.
+Even with just one guitar part, you’ll be able to create a variety of widths with an easy combination of panning the guitar from close to the center to 100% left or right if there’s an affected and slight version of that very same guitar panned opposite.

 Watch out to make use of a delay time that isn’t going to break the groove and in addition isn’t too short that it causes phase/polarity issues.

 Doubtlessly we are able to discover more panning eventualities and more attainable options for all of your panning woes.
 Since we’ve given enough to get you begun, we’re going to stop right here and dwell once more on intention.